cedricbonhomme/cedricbonhomme.org/content/blog/2026-07-27-challenging-claude-with-ifs-fractals.md

 changed since 2010.
 I have a long standing affection for both OCaml and
 fractals: I even published a
 [small work about fractals](https://scholar.google.fr/scholar?oi=bibs&cluster=90579809364779260&hl=en) back in 2008.
-So when I recently got my hands on Claude Fable, Anthropic's new model, I thought this dusty little project would make a perfect playground.
+So when I recently got my hands on Claude Fable 5, Anthropic's new model, I thought this dusty little project would make a perfect playground.
 Not to fix bugs or refactor code, but to challenge its
 creativity: could it invent *new* IFS fractals?